-Raccoons and heron can be a predators of your lovely pond fish!
-Adding a fish cave, a scarecrow (automatic sprinkler head activate by movement), and even a net over the pond can deter predators.
-While they are often not a problem, if you find yourself with unwanted guests you'll want to get rid of them fast!
+Raccoons and herons can be predators of your lovely pond fish!
+Adding a fish cave, a scarecrow (automatic sprinkler head activated by movement), and even a net over the pond can deter predators.
+While they are often not a problem, if you find yourself with unwanted guests you’ll want to get rid of them fast!

 How many fish can be in this pond?

 Overstocking fish creates an imbalance in the pond’s ecosystem and can be detrimental to the health of your fish.
 A 7 inch koi needs 74.8 gallons of water – or 10 cubic ft.
 Generally, goldfish can be kept in closer proximity.

 A basic and easy guide is – for every 100 gallons you can have one 10 inch long fish.
 Remember fish will grow so either put less fish in to begin with or give a couple fish away as they get larger.

 (assuming a rounded shape at 2 ft deep)

 5 x 5

 8 x 10

 10 x 10